 Is outsourcing a fad or is it the real deal when it comes to boosting business efficiency and growth?
 Here are 10 statistics that’ll amaze you.

 More companies around the world are turning to outsourcing to improve efficiency and reduce costs.
 At first, they only used outsourcing for cost-cutting measures, but now they use them for far more strategic ends–to gain capabilities that they don’t have in-house, or to strengthen capabilities they do have.
 In other words, they’ve seen the light; they’ve seen the many advantages of outsourcing to business.

-There seem to be no slowing down with companies outsourcing their business tasks.
+There seems to be no slowing down with companies outsourcing their business tasks.
 In fact, outsourcing has been steadily picking up steam in the last two decades as companies of all sizes jump on the bandwagon.
 To help you be more aware of outsourcing facts and figures, we’ve compiled a list.
 Some are predictable, while some may surprise you.

 Here are 10 important outsourcing statistics you should know: